Eastford’s “Inn” the Club!

 Joking aside, when I came to learn of this place, I was more excited than you’d think.
 If only because the list of towns without museums was now one less.
 In fact, I was so excited that I drove all the way out to Eastford with Damian the weekend after I learned of its existence.

 [Note: I actually drove halfway to Eastford in an attempt to go to the Daniel Benton Homestead Museum in Tolland, which was supposed to be open, but wasn’t.
 So I did what anyone would do and just kept driving to Eastford to find this place.]

 As you’ve figured, I wasn’t too sore about the Benton thing.
 Because I had The Florence Warren Latham Museum of Eastford History ahead of me, and… okay.
 I’ll stop.
-This museum is postage stamp tiny and Eastford’s favorite son is the first Union general to be killed in the Civil War, so it’s sort of a weird little place.
+This museum is postage stamp tiny and Eastford’s favorite son is the first Union general to be killed in the Civil War, so it’s sort of a weird place.

 The museum is near the “center of town” which deserves the scare quotes.
 There really is no “center of Eastford.”
 There’s a library and a church and probably a municipal building and that’s about it.
 (Please know that I love towns like Eastford.
 I’m just painting a picture here for the 99% of people reading this who have never been there.)

 This is a one room museum, about the size of an average living room maybe.
 And oddly, it is a stand-alone building.
 I loved this place immediately.

 So what is this place and who is Florence Warren Latham?
 Good questions… As it turns out, Florence Warren Latham (1881-1952) just happens to be, like, the grandmother of the gentleman who is most active in the local historical society.
 And who donated the building for the museum, so why not name it after his beloved grandmother?